Le Lido: Bluebell Girls

 Founded by Margaret Kelly, also known as Miss Bluebell, the dancers of the Lido were known as the Bluebell Girls.
 Until her retirement in 1986, each dancer was selected by Kelly.
 The dancers were afterwards under the direction of Pierre Rambert until his retirement in December 2014.
 According to Forbes, they were "some of the world’s most beautiful and talented burlesque dancers".
-The cast came from all over the world, and were noted for their statuesque height, averaging 5' 11".
+The cast came from all over the world, and were noted for their statuesque height, averaging 5' 11" (minimum 1.75 meters).

 Production history

 Every few years, Le Lido developed a new version of its show.
 The show used to change more frequently, but in later times each iteration could run for several years until the management felt it had run its course and a new production was called for.
 Each show could take millions of dollars to develop.
 The following are the titles of each show produced by the Le Lido: